seixaserick/seixaserick/README.md

 - 👋 Hi, I am Erick, a brazilian senior web developer and software architect with over 27 years carrier of non-stop programming.
 - 👀 I'm a father, married and I've traveled to more than 30 countries.
 I am interested in sharing my knowledge to help other programmers and also being helped when I see difficult paths in the way.
-- 🌱 I’m currently learning NFC, ERC tokens (smart contracts implementations), different types of ORMs, automated test tools, Flutter and DART.
+- 🌱 I’m currently learning NFC, ERC tokens (smart contracts implementations), different types of ORMs, automated test tools, Flutter and DART, RabbitMQ and Memcached.
 - 💞️ I’m looking to collaborate on back-end projects (.NET Core or .NET 5.0+), SQL Server or Postgres issues and some WebRTC projects (screensharing and videoconferences).

 ## How to reach me